 Suffering an injury of any kind can leave you feeling distraught and frustrated.
 Sometimes, injuries can cause extreme physical pain.
 You may even need surgery to help you recover.
 Sometimes, from an injury or other ailment, you may need a hip replacement.
 While sometimes scary, it has become a fairly routine procedure that can improve your quality of life.
 Unfortunately, not all procedures go as intended, and some recipients of Omnilife hip replacements have suffered serious harm after their surgery.
 If you or a loved one was given a failed Omnilife hip replacement, you may seek compensation under the law.
-To find out for sure, speak with the trusted hip replacement lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, today.
-We have years of experience pursuing product liability claims against big corporations like Omnilife, and the resources to do so successfully when a company’s faulty product injures one of our clients.
-We’re ready to see if we can help you.
+To find out for sure, speak with the trusted hip replacement lawyers at Dolman Law Group Accident Injury Lawyers, PA, and Dolman Law Group Accident Injury Lawyers, PA, today.
+We have years of experience pursuing product liability claims against big corporations like Omnilife, and the resources to do so successfully when a company's faulty product injures one of our clients.
+We're ready to see if we can help you.

 Why You May Need a Hip Replacement